Pacific Northwest-set episode of ‘Mysterious Creatures’ airs on Animal Planet this weekend

 While the title of the new Animal Planet series “Mysterious Creatures with Forrest Galante” may bring to mind a past show like “Finding Bigfoot” — who, alas, was never found — Galante hopes viewers will not see the title and think this show is something akin to “Snipe Hunt: The Series.”

-The latest episode of “Mysterious Creatures,” airing at 9 p.m.
-Feb.
-26 on Animal Planet, is devoted to Pacific Northwest “lake monsters.”
+The next episode of “Mysterious Creatures,” which airs at 9 p.m.
+Saturday on Animal Planet, is devoted to Pacific Northwest “lake monsters.”

 In many ways, “Mysterious Creatures” is an extension of Galante’s 2018-19 Animal Planet show, “Extinct or Alive,” where the wildlife biologist attempted to track down animals thought to be extinct.